 Given the need for pre-charged standby batteries, you’ll probably need to supplement the packs above with more AA and AAA.
 As you build up this spare battery stash, be sure to stick with the regular 2100-cycle Eneloops, and avoid the more expensive batteries with a lower cycle count.

-Equally as good as the Eneloops — in fact, probably identical, since they’re from the same factory — are Fujitsu 2100-cycle NiMH LSD batteries.
-The Fujitsu NiMH LSD batteries are hard to find, which is why they aren’t our main pick, but they have two distinct advantages over the Eneloops: price and brand safety.
-Specifically, the Fujitsu batteries are cheaper than their Eneloop equivalents, and because they’re so rare they’re far less likely to be counterfeited.
-So if you can find Fujitsu NiMH LSDs in stock, snap them up.
+Equally as good as the Eneloops, but with different specs, are PowerEX NiMH LSD batteries.
+The PowerEX advertise fewer recharge cycles than the Eneloops, but they have two distinct advantages: price and brand safety.
+Specifically, the PowerEX batteries are cheaper than their Eneloop equivalents, and because they’re so rare they’re far less likely to be counterfeited.
+So if you can find PowerEX NiMH LSDs in stock, snap them up.

 We normally try to offer a budget choice, but in this case it’s better to save up for the main choices.
 Unfortunately, in this market, the popular budget options — Amazon Basics and IKEA LADDA — are slightly higher capacity but have less than half the lifespan of the Eneloop 2100s.
 It’s also the case that Amazon sources many of their batteries from different factories in China, so quality is all over the map.

 Ultimately, preppers should invest in fewer batteries that will last a lot longer, rather than going for quantity over quality.
 If you have to bug out, you’ll wish you had a small stash of Eneloops rather than a large pile of budget rechargeables or alkalines.